naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 1. Follow initial setup instructions, as-per `Getting Started`_
 2. Redefine your devices via `https://red.cb-net.co.uk/devices <https://red.cb-net.co.uk/devices>`_ - you'll need different names if co-existing with API version 2 skill
 3. Review `Default Node Outputs </node-outputs.html>`_ - namely response nodes change to msg.acknowledge from msg.payload plus the addition on State nodes with the required function nodes to handle input from outside of the pre-defined Alexa Home Skill nodes
-4. Replace legacy/ V2 Nodes with nodes associated with new nodes, removing devices from the v2 bridge and the Alexa App
+4. Replace legacy/ V2 Nodes with nodes associated with new nodes, removing devices from the v2 service and the Alexa App

-.. note:: These services do not share any data, therefore you must create a new account on the v3 bridge/ define your devices.
+.. note:: These services do not share any data, therefore you must create a new account on the v3 service/ define your devices.